core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The initiator is always the first one achieving key confirmation, hence able to safely discard the old OSCORE Security Context CTX\_OLD.
 * Both the initiator and the responder use the same respective OSCORE Sender ID and Recipient ID.
 Also, they both preserve and use the same OSCORE ID Context from CTX\_OLD.

-The length of the nonces R1, and R2 is application specific.
-The application needs to set the length of each nonce such that the probability of its value being repeated is negligible; typically, at least 8 bytes long.
+The length of the nonces R1 and R2 is application specific.
+The application needs to set the length of each nonce such that the probability of its value being repeated is negligible.
+To this end, each nonce is typically at least 8 bytes long.

+Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message (i.e., a message where the 'd' flag bit is set to 0) to the other peer, until having completed the key update process on its side.
+The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with the new OSCORE Security Context CTX\_NEW.
+The responder completes the key update process when sending the second KUDOS message, as protected with the new OSCORE Security Context CTX\_NEW.

+A peer acting as initiator (responder) MUST NOT send a non KUDOS message (i.e., a message where the 'd' flag bit is set to 0) once it has sent/received initiator

 ### Client-Initiated Key Update {#ssec-derive-ctx-client-init}